Ben M. Bogard: Arkansas years

 In 1927, the Arkansas State Senate tabled an anti-evolution bill.
 Bogard led a petition drive to place the issue on the ballot as Initiated Act No. 1 in the general election held on November 6, 1928.
 In the campaign Bogard unexpectedly found himself defending the right of free speech of Charles Lee Smith, the founder and president of the since defunct American Association for the Advancement of Atheism who opposed the initiated act and had been charged with blasphemy while distributing atheist literature in Little Rock.
 Bogard was convinced that his conservative ideas would prove superior to those of Smith in an honest forum.
 Arkansas voters defied their state senators and passed the anti-evolution act by a two-to-one margin and also supported the Democratic presidential nominee Al Smith, the governor of New York, though Bogard had been among the southern clergy who opposed this first ever Catholic nominee of a major party despite U.S. Senator Joseph T. Robinson of Arkansas being tapped as Smith's vice-presidential running mate.
 Even before the term civil rights was widely used, Bogard believed that Al Smith as president would work for equality of African Americans in the still racially segregated American South.
 Though successful in Arkansas, the Smith-Robinson ticket was defeated by the Republican Hoover-Curtis slate.

-Later years
+Later life

 In 1931, Bogard resigned as editor of The Baptist and Commoner.
 Three years later he launched another denominational newspaper, The Orthodox Baptist Searchlight.
 Through the Antioch Missionary Baptist Church in Little Rock, Bogard worked to establish the Missionary Baptist Seminary in that city.
 He became the original dean of the seminary while remaining as the Antioch pastor.
 Conrad N. Glover (1895–1986) was the first seminary president, with J. Louis Guthrie as vice president.

 The seminary observed its eightieth anniversary in 2014; it is housed in current facilities at 5224 Stagecoach Road, which opened in 1979.
 The seminary filled the void left by the closing of the undergraduate institution, Missionary Baptist College, which had operated from 1919 to 1934 in Sheridan.
 Glover, a Sheridan native, had also been an administrator at Missionary Baptist College.